jeremygradisher/resources/README.md

 $ rbenv global 3.1.2   # set the default Ruby version for this machine
 # or:
 $ rbenv local 3.1.2    # set the Ruby version for this directory

+Use rbenv to set Ruby version:
+$ rbenv shell 3.1.4
 ```